- Courses Courses

 The duties of a medical assistant depend on the size of the practice, office location and specialty.
-For the most part, medical assistants perform administrative and general clinical tasks, such as venipuncture, vital sign assessments and medication distribution.
-Medical assistant diploma programs take approximately 18 months to complete.
+Typically, these duties may include venipuncture, vital sign assessment and medication distribution.

 At the diploma level, medical assistant students earn professional work experience in clinics, doctors' offices and hospitals.
 Medical assistant courses cover:

-In 2014, the median annual salary for a medical assistant in the U.S. was $29,960, according to the BLS.
-Employment of medical assistants was expected to climb 29%, faster than the national average, over the 2012-2022 decade, according to BLS employment forecasts.
+In 2015, the median annual salary for a medical assistant in the U.S. was $30,590, according to the BLS.
+Employment of medical assistants was expected to climb 23%, much faster than the national average, over the 2014-2024 decade, according to BLS employment forecasts.

 While the majority of states require radiologic techs to obtain licensure, graduates of a certificate program can also earn voluntary certification through the American Registry of Radiologic Technologists.
 ARRT's medical certification requires applicants to have a high school diploma, complete an accredited radiologic technology program and pass the organization's exam.
 While certification is voluntary, many employers require radiologic technologists to be certified.
 Certification is renewable every two years, provided the individual completes 24 hours of continuing medical education.

 Most states require phlebotomists to pass a practical, clinical test to obtain licensure.
 Voluntary certifications are also offered through the National Phlebotomy Association and the American Medical Technologists organization.
 Certification renewal is usually contingent on the completion of continuing education.